google/clif/clif/python/primer.md

 NOTE: `__setitem__` and `__delitem__` occupy the same slot, so defining only one of them prevents calling the other from a base class.
-Just repeat the "missing" definition in the derived class.
+Just repeat the "missing" definition in the derived class (as shown in [clif/testing/python/slots.clif]( ../testing/python/slots.clif)).

 CLIF protects the C++ side from invalid indices.
 That is, if Python code uses a bad index to access a sequence element (from an instance whose class